Clare-Joyce/CDS_Project/README.md

 ## Results

 The functionality on implementation of bloom filter was tested throughly and benchmarked.
 The testing ensured the basic operations such as insertion and searching works as expected with calculation of optimal number of hash functions by ensuring the minimal false positive rate.
 The benchmarking allowed to evaluate the efficiency of bloom filter while working with larage scale data sets.
 The insertion time, checking time and false positive rates were evaluated for increasing input size and increasing number of hash functions.
 The insertion time and search time showed a linear behaviour with increase in input sizes, indicating a consistent performance at various scales.
 With increase in hash functions the time insertion and checking time also increased which suggests the optimization required for cases where we have higher high insertion rates.
 When the optimal number of hash functions increases beyond a threshold level, the false positive rate increases initially and further stabilizes to a constant level.
-The benchmarking results affirms the scalability and efficiency of our bloom filter implementation in real world applications.
-However certain limitations like increased insertion time, checking time and false positive rates with increased number of hash functions should be optimized based on the application.
-The future improvements could be done on optimising the hash function computations and comparison with different variants of Bloom filters.
+The benchmarking results demonstrate the functionality of the bloom filter, the efficiency of the filter require some degree of optimization.
+Certain limitations like increased insertion time, checking time and false positive rates with increased number of hash functions should be optimized based on the application.
+The future improvements can be done on optimising the hash function computations and comparison with different variants of Bloom filters.
+Not that in the benchmarking process carried out, predetermined values of the hash functions were used.
+One way to improve efficiency would be to work with optimal number of hash functions.

 ## Resources
 * https://brilliant.org/wiki/bloom-filter/